 - Providing world-class customer experience can give your business an edge over competitors.

 The ROI of advertising is not higher than that of customer service.
 The bigger ad spend does not guarantee more business.
 To keep looking for new customers is not the only way to grow your revenue.

 The best opportunity is improving on what you already have.
 These are your existing customers and the customer service that you provide.

 *Sokolin Wines is giving 5% off revenues to Believe in Dreams when you use the code: BELIEVEINDREAMS

-Only 5 Spots Left for the 2017 Customer eXperience Executive Academy
+Spots Available for the Upcoming Customer eXperience Executive Academy

 Are you your company’s next CXO?
 Watch this short video on how the Customer eXperience Executive Academy can help you reach your personal and professional goals.
 The CXE course is a 12-month part-time program.
 Training will occur in a classroom and virtually through scheduled calls and webinars.
-The next class starts January 2017.
-Check out the 2017 schedule and register today
+The next class starts January 2021.

 *Related Article- Who is Losing Sleep at Night Over Your Customer?